 It all starts with selecting the perfect metal, which is then meticulously cut, shaped, and joined to match the design specifications.
 Because this work involves intense heat, heavy materials, and powerful machinery, safety is a non-negotiable priority that guides every step.
 Understanding these core components gives you a better picture of the expertise that goes into creating custom fixtures and displays.

-Common Metals and Alloys
+The Go-To Metals and Alloys for Fabrication

 The foundation of any great fabricated product is the metal it’s made from.
 Fabricators work with a diverse palette of metals, but a few are industry workhorses.
 Carbon steel is often chosen for its strength and cost-effectiveness, making it a great fit for structural frames and supports.
 For projects that need to resist corrosion and maintain a polished look—like premium retail fixtures or food-service counters—stainless steel is the top choice.